 - Ensure that you do have the financial resources to carry you through the first 30 months.

-For more information contact: SAOBC (see heading 6).
+For more information contact: SAOBC (see the “Associations involved” heading).

-Find information about the Ostrich Manual under heading 9.
+Find information about the Ostrich Manual under “Websites & publications”.

 National strategy and government contact

-- Find information on all directorates of the Department of Agriculture, Forestry and Fisheries (DAFF) at www.daff.gov.za.
+- Find information on all directorates of the Department of Agriculture, Land Reform and Rural Development (DALRRD) at www.dalrrd.gov.za.

-- Find details of state veterinarians in the “Animal health” chapter.
+- Find details of state veterinarians on the “Animal health” page.

 In addition to the Codes of Practice, there is a published South African National Standard, SANS 994-1:2011 Ratite farming Part 1: Ostriches.